HarvardMapCollection/tutorials-share/content/workshops/environment-public-health/3-visualizing-data/index.md

 ## Datasets

+> Mock researcher question: Are cooling resources in the city fairly distributed?

 - We are going to use the `EJ_CRIT_DE` field of the [Environmental Justice Populations by Census Block Group, Boston, Massachusetts, 2020](https://hgl.harvard.edu/catalog/harvard-rtlmod1-envjusticepop-boston-2020) to map `nominal` data. `EJ_CRIT_DE` refers to the EJ criteria description.
 Each census block group is assigned a category, e.g. `English isolation`; `Minority and income`, etc.
 - We are going to use the `Percent_Tr` field of the [Tree Canopy Percentage by Census Tract (CT), Boston, Massachusetts, 2019](https://hgl.harvard.edu/catalog/harvard-rtlmod1-treecanopy-boston-2019) to map `interval` data. `Percent_Tr` refers to the tree canopy per census tract as a percentage of total land cover.
 These values are represented as percentages, e.g. `23.05%`; `14.25%`, etc.